Pear and cherry slugworm

 There are two or sometimes three generations a year between June and October.
 The second generation in July and August can be the most obvious.
 Larvae that complete their feeding late in the year overwinter in cocoons in the soil before pupating in April to May of the following year.

-This insect can usually be tolerated.
-Occasionally large numbers can affect the appearance of the trees but the long term heath and on fruit trees the crop, is usually unaffected.
+This species can be treated as part of garden biodiversity.
+Very occasionally large numbers can affect the appearance of the trees but the long term heath and on fruit trees the crop, is usually unaffected.
+The management options below will normally keep populations below this level.

-- Where possible tolerate populations of slugworm sawfly, sawflies can be part of the biodiversity a healthy garden supports.
+- Tolerate populations of slugworm sawfly, sawflies can be part of the biodiversity a healthy garden supports.
 This species rarely affects cropping

 - Check plants regularly from April for the presence of larvae and remove by hand where practical